Cosmological inference from within the peculiar local universe: Discussion

 \section{Discussion}

-Other authors \citep{Huterer:2015gpa,Huterer:2020szt} have come to rather different conclusions regarding the bulk flow and its impact on cosmological parameter determination, so we comment on why this is so.
-In general relativity, cosmological space-time evolves according to the Einstein field equations, however due to the immense difficulty of modelling the real Universe with these, structure formation is studied by linearising them around the maximally symmetric F-L-R-W solution.
-Further making restricted `gauge' choices \citep[see, e.g.,][]{Bertschinger:1993xt}, cosmological reality is simulated using a Newtonian N-body simulation wherein there is a background space that is expanding homogeneously and isotropically, governed by just one scale factor, while density perturbations evolve around this background according to Newtonian gravity.
-However, this approach eliminates known physical phenomena, since solutions to the linearised field equations can only be linearisations of the solutions to the fully non-linear equations \citep{Mukhanov:1990me, DEath:1976dwo}.
-Indeed a relativistic universe exhibits locally inhomogeneous expansion \emph{beyond} that evident in linear perturbation theory around a maximally symmetric background \citep{Giblin:2015vwq}.
-It was consequently proposed to consider the expansion of the Universe at late times as an \emph{average} effect, arising out of the coarse-graining of physics at smaller scales \citep[see][]{Buchert:2015iva}.
+Other authors~\cite{Huterer:2015gpa,Huterer:2020szt} have come to different conclusions regarding the impact of the bulk flow on cosmological parameter determination, so we comment on why this is so.
+In general relativity, space--time evolves according to the Einstein field equations, but for simplicity and tractability, structure formation is studied by linearising these around the maximally symmetric FLRW solution.
+By further making restricted `gauge' choices \citep{Bertschinger:1993xt}, cosmological reality is simulated using Newtonian N-body simulations wherein there is a background space that expands homogeneously and isotropically, governed by just one scale factor, while density perturbations evolve around this background according to Newtonian gravity.
+However, solutions to the linearised field equations can only be linearisations of the solutions to the fully non-linear equations \citep{Mukhanov:1990me,DEath:1976dwo}; hence, this approach hides known physical phenomena.
+Indeed, a relativistic universe exhibits locally inhomogeneous expansion beyond that evident in linear perturbation theory around a maximally symmetric background \citep{Giblin:2015vwq}.
+It was therefore proposed to consider the expansion of the universe at late times as an average effect, arising out of the coarse-graining of physics at smaller scales \citep{Buchert:2015iva}.
+Peculiar velocities are thus at the interface between the real universe and its idealisation modelled by first-order perturbation of the fluid equations or in a Newtonian N-body simulation.
+Note that in the real universe, peculiar velocities are differences in the expansion rate of the universe at different space--time points, while in an N-body simulation they arise by construction from Newtonian gravity acting on top of a hypothetical uniformly expanding space.
+Refs.~\cite{Hui:2005nm, Huterer:2015gpa} use the~restricted longitudinal or conformal-Newtonian `gauge' \citep{Bertschinger:1993xt} to derive the covariance (Equation~\ref{eq:Sij}) for a typical observer.
+But,~as Figure~\ref{fig:DSvsTH} shows, this would be relevant for cosmology only if each SNe~Ia were being observed from a different, randomly sampled, host galaxy.
+In practice we observe the real universe from only one unique vantage point.
+Nevertheless, Ref.~\cite{Huterer:2015gpa} adds this covariance as a ``guaranteed theoretical signal'' to the uncertainty budget of the JLA data, thus weakening the preference for a bulk flow to $\lesssim 250$~km\,s$^{-1}$.
+Our maximum likelihood analysis then shows that the accelerated expansion of the universe cannot be inferred as a statistically significant result from the SNe~Ia data~alone.